 As I shared in a previous post, I am always looking for the next productivity hack.
-Going into 2017, my inbox was full of articles about setting and achieving goals and getting more done.
+Going into this quarter, my inbox was full of articles about setting and achieving goals and getting more done.
 Just as I secretly loved back to school as a child (fresh notebooks, highlighters, binders, organizers… maybe I just loved school supplies), I also love this time of year.
 It feels like we have a fresh start to instill new habits and become better, perhaps more productive versions of ourselves.
 In this spirit, I watched a couple of Skillshare classes on productivity over the holiday break.

 While I gleaned some fun new tips, like setting a “theme” for each day of the week (Monday is for meetings, Tuesday is for administrative tasks, Sunday is for family, etc.), most of what I learned just reinforced what I already practice and got me thinking back to basics.
 Productivity is really about getting things done with intention and attention - as Ryan taught me in his conference session, about putting things out of your brain and into your trusted system so random thoughts about what you need to do don’t distract you from what you’re doing now.